 Flat Iron Lake House

 - The Flat Iron Lake House is located in the Flat Iron Lake Preserve in Greenville.
-It is primarily a Calvin College research facility, but is available for rental during the academic year for small educational meetings and overnight retreats of 25 people or less.
+It is primarily a Calvin University research facility but is available for rent during the academic year for small educational meetings and overnight retreats of 25 people or less.

 Flat Iron Lake Preserve